Olivier7355/crawler/README.md

    pip install -r requirements.txt
    ```
  - The script defines a class called **GitHubCrawler** and a method called **perform_github_search()**.
    The method performs the GitHub search based on the configuration.
-It navigates to the search results page, extracts links to GitHub profiles or repositories, and, if the search type is "Repositories," it also crawls additional information for each repository.
+It navigates to the search results page, extracts the links to GitHub profiles or repositories, and, if the search type is "Repositories," it also crawls additional information for each repository.
    ```python
    from github_crawler import GitHubCrawler